Ode on the Departing Year: Poem

 The poem begins with a prayer to Divine Providence:

-The poem then predicts the fall of Britain if the British government was to ally with tyrant forces against the French:
+The poem then predicts the fall of Britain if the British government was to ally with monarchies of Continental Europe against the French:

 The poem ends with a description of living a meek, agrarian life:

 Themes

 In terms of the political themes, Coleridge added a note to a later edition of the work which says, "Let it not be forgotten during the perusal of this Ode that it was written many years before the abolition of the Slave Trade by the British Legislature, likewise before the invasion of Switzerland by the French Republic, which occasioned the Ode that follows, a kind of Palinodia."
 The actual topic of the poem is the death of Catherine of Russia and a prophecy that Britain will fall if they fight against France.
 Within the poem she is described as a Hag, and the poem opposes Catherine because she opposed France.

 The use of prophesy is connected to what Coleridge does in his poem Religious Musings and the political themes are connected to The Destiny of Nations.
 In particular, there is an emphasis on the suffering of mankind and how people need to think about the problems of society as a whole to fix the social ills.
 Along with the political message, Ode on the Departing Year and The Destiny of Nations relies on the image of a harp as a way to promote his message.
 Connections to the themes in Coleridge's poetry continued until the late poem, "Ne Plus Ultra", incorporates parallels to the ideas within the Ode.

 Coleridge believed during 1796 that the best life is one of hard work farming with a modest lifestyle, which comes out in the end of Ode on the Departing Year.
 In a Letter to Poole in December, Coleridge wrote: "I mean to work very hard — as Cook, Butler, Scullion, Shoe-cleaner, occasional Nurse, Gardener, Hind, Pig-protector, Chaplain, Secretary, Poet, Reviewer, and omni-botherum shilling-scavenger — in other words, I shall keep no Servant, and will cultivate my Land-acre and my wise-acres, as well as I can."
-After the poem was published on 31 December 1796, Coleridge set out from Bristol to be with his wife Sara and their child; his plans was to move to Stowey to become a farmer.
+After the poem was published on 31 December 1796, Coleridge set out from Bristol to be with his wife Sara and their child; his plan was to move to Stowey to become a farmer.